Webbtechsolutions/rockpaperscissors/README.md

 # rockpaperscissors
-Rock,  paper scissors exercise for The Odin Project.
+Rock, Paper, Scissors exercise for The Odin Project.
+In this exercise I will be practicing using Javascript to create a game of rock, paper, scissors.